-However, students may be considered for enrollment at the discretion of the campus Vice President or Associate Vice President of Instructional Services or by attending the Student Success Seminar.
+However, students may be considered for enrollment at the discretion of the campus Vice President or by attending the Student Success Seminar.

 REPEATED COURSE POLICY

 A student at Copiah-Lincoln Community College will be allowed to repeat any course to establish a higher grade for the course.
 There shall be no limit to the number of times a course may be repeated for this or any other purpose (see ADN section for exception to this policy).
 No grades will be removed from the transcript; however, only the highest grade will be used in determining overall grade point average (GPA) for that student at Copiah-Lincoln Community College.